c2jahnke/DEM2D/README.md

 % Simulate particles in two dimensions using the discrete element method

+% Particle demonstration code with different collision solvers

-% DEM modell with linear spring dashpot interaction
+% Default: DEM modell with linear spring dashpot interaction

 % For a first start run DEM2Dmain.m

 % To change the number of particles or different contact parameters, etc open DEM2Dparam.m

-% To simulate the same particle setting, set LoadData = true in DEM2Dmain.m
+% To simulate the same particle setting (initial condition), set LoadData = true in DEM2Dmain.m

-% Rotations in beta stage: (some bugs pending), to turn it of set par.considerRotations = false
+% Rotations in beta stage: (some bugs pending), to turn it off set par.considerRotations = false

 % Frozen particles for linear penalty based DEM